-- Email the form to the database supervisors in AZTI as soon as some samples are collected (e.g. on a daily basis): Nicolas Goñi (ngoni@azti.es) and Igaratza Fraile (ifraile@azti.es).
+- Fill the "GBYP2012data.xls" file. - Email the form to the database supervisors in AZTI as soon as some samples are collected (e.g. on a daily basis): Nicolas Goñi (ngoni@azti.es) and Igaratza Fraile (ifraile@azti.es).
 The newly labeled samples will be checked against already existing samples to avoid doubling names.
 Wait for their confirmation before shipping the samples, and coordinate shipping dates with the above mentioned persons.

-- Put the vials in a storage box with the reference "GBYP 2011".

-Ship the box by Express Courier to: Nicolas Goñi / Igaratza Fraile AZTI-Tecnalia Marine Research Division Herrera kaia portualdea z/g 20110 PASAIA SPAIN
+- Put the vials in a storage box with the reference "GBYP 2012". - Ship the box by Express Courier GBYP 2012to: Nicolas Goñi / Igaratza Fraile AZTI-Tecnalia Marine Research Division Herrera kaia portualdea z/g 20110 PASAIA SPAIN